• Skip to primary navigation

 Instead, they must treat it the same way as their bi-annual visit to their dentist for teeth maintenance.

 But, based on my experience, this kind of mindset is just too unreasonable.
-This is because no matter what the case is, be it pregnancy, abortion or a disease, those people don’t matter.
+This is because no matter what the case is, be it pregnancy, abortion, or a disease, those people don’t matter.

-Diagnosed to Have Ovarian Cancer
+Diagnosed with Ovarian Cancer

-A few months before I was diagnosed with having ovarian cancer (OC), I didn’t feel any change in my body.
+A few months before I was diagnosed with ovarian cancer (OC), I didn’t feel any change in my body.

 I was slim.
 I played sports.
 I ate a lot.